Functional Medicine – The Future of Medicine

 I refer to our health care system as a “sick care” system because conventional medicine does not, in fact, focus on optimizing health.
 Instead our system is one of sickness and disease management usually by suppressing symptoms with drugs.
 Don’t get me wrong, disease management absolutely has its place.
 Heaven forbid you suffer a traumatic accident, the best place on Earth for that to happen is in United States where we have the best emergency medical care in the world.
 Conventional medicine has saved countless lives from trauma and infectious diseases, but life in the United States isn’t what it was 100 years ago when infectious diseases such as pneumonia and tuberculosis were among the top causes of death along with diarrhea and traumatic accidents.
 In 2017, the vast majority of the leading causes of death and deteriorating quality of life in the United States are due to chronic, lifestyle-induced diseases such as cardiovascular disease, cancer, diabetes, COPD, and Alzheimer’s disease.
 The good news is that using a Functional Medicine approach is the best way to diagnose and treat these chronic diseases.

 In short, Functional Medicine is common sense medicine.
 What sense does it make if you have a rock in your shoe to take Motrin or Aleve to mask the symptoms of the pain when what we really should be doing is addressing the cause and remove the rock!
 Its time we face the fact that if we know that our diet and other lifestyle factors contribute to to over 90% of chronic disease risk, then maybe addressing the diet and lifestyle is the first step we need to take to find our way out of the medical maze and back to higher health.
 By challenging your doctor with common sense questions, maybe one day they will rise to the occasion and search of the answers.
-An astute physician will.
+An astute doctor will.
 Somewhere along the line we stopped asking “why?”
 As in “why do I have acid reflux?” “why do I have depression and anxiety?” “why do I have heart disease?”
 I wont answer for you doctor, but I’ll give you a hint.
 It’s not because of the “normal aging process” and its not because your body is deficient in Prilosec, Zoloft, or statins.
 Don’t hold your breath for conventional medicine or your health insurance company to get with the program, but there are root causes to every chronic disease that needs to be investigated, and once we apply a Functional Medicine approach we can address these underlying causes and really truly heal people.